-- 7.48 In an emergency out-of hours when CDs may be transferred from one ward to another.
-The site manager must be consulted, and also the out of hours pharmacist if advice is required. - 7.49 The details of the transfer, including the ordernumbers must be entered out of the supplying ward or department CD Register and entered into the CD Register of the receiving ward or department.
+- 7.46 In an emergency out-of hours when CDs may be transferred from one ward to another.
+The site manager must be consulted, and also the out of hours pharmacist if advice is required. - 7.47 The details of the transfer, including the order numbers must be entered out of the supplying ward or department CD Register and entered into the CD Register of the receiving ward or department.
 Both entries must be signed by two RNs, RMs or RODPs from each ward or department.
 The order number on the container must be altered.
-The order slip must be voided and detached from the CD Register and kept in the CD cupboard until the next three monthly pharmacy check. - 7.50 The borrowing of single doses is discouraged but if a single dose is borrowed then the ward borrowing should take their register to the ward they are borrowing from and a nurse from that ward needs to countersign that one item into the register.
-This practice is not encouraged as the 24 hour pharmacy service should be utilised but in exceptional emergency situations then this can be allowed.
-The site manager and 24 pharmaicst should be informed of this decision - 7.51 CDs may occasionally be required at another site within the Trust from the pharmacy dispensary at the Royal London.
+The order slip must be voided and detached from the CD Register and kept in the CD cupboard until the next three monthly pharmacy check. - 7.48 The borrowing of single doses is discouraged but if a single dose is borrowed then the ward borrowing should take their CD register to the ward they are borrowing from.
+The details including the requisition numbers must be entered out of the supplying ward or department CD Register and entered into the CD Register of the receiving ward or department.
+Both entries must be signed by two RNs, RMs or RODPs from each ward or department.
+This practice is not encouraged as the 24 hour pharmacy service should be utilised but in exceptional emergency situations then this can be allowed. - 7.49 CDs may occasionally be required at another site within the Trust from the pharmacy dispensary at the Royal London.
 The out of hours pharmacist must be called to ascertain if they have stock of the CD that is required.
 If they do then a CD requisition must be faxed to the dispensary at the Royal London Hospital and on receipt of this the pharmacist will commence to dispense the order.
 The ward or department sending the request must arrange for the original requisition to be sent by authorised taxi to the Royal London and asked to wait for the return journey with the medication.
 Only on receipt of the original order will the pharmacist release the medication to the authorised hospital transport or taxi company for onward transportation.
-It is illegal to dispense a CD on a fax order. - 7.52 Authorised BH transport systems must be used i.e. hospital transport department or the contracted, validated taxi firm.
+It is illegal to dispense a CD on a fax order. - 7.50 Authorised BH transport systems must be used i.e. hospital transport department or the contracted, validated taxi firm.
 The identification of the driver must be checked.
 As a matter of good practice the taxi registration number must also be recorded.
 The driver must be given the CDs in a plain sealed package and must sign and print their name on a courier delivery record sheet to accept the package for delivery.
-There must be no indication on the exterior of the package as to what it contains. - 7.53 On receipt the package must be signed for by an RN, RM, RODP again this signature is for receipt of a sealed package.
+There must be no indication on the exterior of the package as to what it contains. - 7.51 On receipt the package must be signed for by an RN, RM, RODP again this signature is for receipt of a sealed package.
 This does not need to be opened or the contents inspected.
 Copies of receipts must be retained in the pharmacy department for at least the current legal minimum period of two years.

-Lending or borrowing to or from other hospitals outside the Trust
+Lending or borrowing from other hospitals outside the Trust